davemoffat/davemoffat.github.io/_posts/2015-09-30-dereverberation.md

 This work will be published at the AES conference on DREAMS (Dereverberation and Reverberation of Audio Music and Speech).

 [David Moffat](http://www.davemoffat.com/) and [Joshua D. Reiss](http://www.eecs.qmul.ac.uk/~josh/index.htm).
 "Dereverberation and its application to the blind source separation problem".
 In Proc.
 Audio Engineering Society Conference: 60th International Conference: DREAMS (Dereverberation and Reverberation of Audio, Music, and Speech).
-Audio Engineering Society, 2016. _to appear_.
+Audio Engineering Society, 2016.